 The Western worldview is based on separation.
 In the Bible, everything is separated—light and dark, land and water, animals and people.
-In church, people are separated, too – believers and non-believers, clergy and laity, men and women, straight people and gay people.
+In church, people are separated too—clergy and laity, men and women, straight people and LGBTQ people.

-The second half of the book integrates a modern spirituality, based on the Eastern religions, the mystics, and the scientists.
-This reconstruction is not preachy or speculative.
+The second half reconstructs a modern belief system based on nondual Eastern religions, the mystics, and the scientists.
+The reconstruction is thought-provoking, not preachy or speculative.

 - Can we encounter God or the Universe without accepting human doctrines that no longer make sense in light of modern science?